Fukunaga's Jane Eyre (2011)

 Starting Near the End

-The film's producer, Alison Owen, explains the rationale for the altered story structure: the novel is somewhat hard to translate to the screen.
+One of the film's producers, Alison Owen, explains the rationale for the altered story structure: the novel is somewhat hard to translate to the screen.
 Readers follow Jane's journey from Gateshead and Lowood to becoming a governess at Thornfield and falling for Rochester pretty easily.
-Then, Jane bolts, and at that point another set of characters appear, the Rivers siblings.
+Then, Jane bolts, and at that point, another set of characters appears: the Rivers siblings.
 While this plot device works in a novel, it's harder to accomplish more than halfway through a film.

 Instead of abbreviating or chopping out the scenes altogether, which past adaptations have done, screenwriter Moira Buffini had the idea of pushing them to the very beginning and framing the rest of the story with the Rivers segments.
 "Therefore," Owen says, "midway through the third act, we catch up with Jane and you get the emotional punch of being in real time at the end as she comes to terms with everyone and everything" (Focus Features).